mikedichello/100-days-of-code/log.md

 **Thoughts**: really good productive day on the app. started playing with figma to get my hands dirty in design tools.

 **Link(s) to work**: [ShuffleUp (working title)](https://github.com/mikedichello/ShuffleUp)

+### Day 4: March 9th, 2021

+**Today's Progress**: fixed discard function in ShuffleUp and completed section 9 of CSS course

+**Thoughts**: great to dedicate more than 1 hour to fun projects.
+Getting some really good experience working on a team with Chaz, and managing a trello board and communication.

+**Link(s) to work**: [ShuffleUp (working title)](https://github.com/mikedichello/ShuffleUp)